saitejasri1/health-sensing-data-pipeline/README.md

 │   ├── datapipeline.py
 │   ├── test_pipeline.py
 │   └── outputs.py  # New file for inspection
-└── output/                  # This directory will be created by the pipeline
+└── output/                  # Pipelines create this directory
 ```

-Place the provided `raw_events.json` inside the `raw_data` directory.
+Put the supplied raw_events.json inside the raw_data directory.

 ### Running the Pipeline

-1. Navigate to the `code/` directory in your terminal:
+1. Go to the code/ directory in your terminal:
     ```bash
     cd your_project_root/code
     ```